testdrivenio/react-hooks/React_Hooks_Part_2.md

 export default useFetch
 ```

-When you are trying thinking about a situation for when you would use a custom hook, use your imagination.
+When you are trying to think about a situation for when you would use a custom hook, use your imagination.
 Although there are unconventional rules alongside hooks, they are still very flexible and have only begun to display their potential.

 ## What are the benefits of using hooks?.

-Hooks allow you to curb complexity as apps grow, and write code that is much easier to digest and more approachable.
-The code below is a comparison of two components that have the same function.
+Hooks allow you to curb complexity as you app grows and help you write code that is much easier to digest and more approachable.
+The code below is a comparison of two components that have the same functionality.
 After the first comparison, we will demonstrate more benefits using a custom hook in a component that is accompanied by a container.

 The following class component should be pretty familiar. *(no hooks)*